6 FAM 420

 6 FAM 424.1 Bureau Emergency Action Plan (BEAP)

 a.
 The BEAP is a bureau specific plan that guides bureau leadership through identifying, prioritizing, and performing bureau functions before, during, and after an undesirable event that impacts the bureau’s operations.
-In the event the Department’s COOP plan is activated, the BEAP also addresses how the bureau supports the Department’s Mission Critical Team (MCT) during such an event.
+In the event the Department’s COOP plan is activated, the BEAP also addresses how the bureau supports the Department’s Emergency Relocation Group (ERG) during such an event.

 NOTE: A BEAP is the same as a bureau level COOP plan.